dancomanlive/dagger-fastapi-llm-demo/README.md

 - Advanced patterns for complex use cases
 - Examples for various input types and processing needs

+## 🚧 Limitations & Workarounds

+### Python SDK Module Function Invocation

+While Dagger is a powerful tool for containerized workflows, the Python SDK (as of version 0.18.5) has some limitations:

+- **Module Function Limitations**: There is currently no straightforward way to call Dagger module functions programmatically from the Python SDK.
+These module functions (defined with `@dagger.function` in a module configured via `dagger.json`) are primarily designed to be called via the Dagger CLI.

+- **Official Workaround**: As confirmed by Dagger maintainers, the only current way to invoke module functions from Python is through complex GraphQL operations, which is not ideal for production code.

+### Our Solution

+This project demonstrates a practical workaround by using a functional approach with direct container operations:

+1. Instead of using module functions, we define container-based tools with explicit input/output contracts
+2. We separate script logic into external files for better maintainability
+3. We mount these scripts into containers at runtime rather than embedding them in code
+4. We use pure functions to create and execute these containers

+This approach sidesteps the SDK limitations while still leveraging Dagger's powerful container orchestration capabilities.
+The result is clean, maintainable code that follows functional programming principles while achieving the same goals as module functions.

 ## 📁 Project Structure

 ```